 1838 Sept 8 – Launch of the weekly newspaper the Cinque Ports Chronicle, which was published in Hastings.
 It had a traumatic life, changing hands and coverage several times until April 1841 when it was renamed the London and Southern Advertiser after being sold to a London publisher.
 By then it had ceased to be a Hastings paper.

-1838 Dec 11 – St Clements Church, Halton, was built, with funding mainly from Mrs Milward.
+1838 Dec 11 – St Clements Church, Halton, was consecrated.
+It was built with funding mainly from Mrs Milward.
 It was extended in 1888 and demolished in 1970.
 Its graveyard survives, on the corner of Egremont Place and Priory Road; the church and vicarage were on the west side of the graveyard, where houses are now.

 1838 Dec 28 – A public meeting called by the mayor discussed a proposal to build a railway line from Hastings via Lewes to link with the London-Brighton line, then under discussion.
 Another suggestion was put forward for a line via Rye to the London-Dover line at Smarden.
 The meeting voted to support the building of a line in principle, without specifying which one.
 In February 1839 two railway companies placed adverts in the press saying they would be applying for acts of parliament to build lines to Hastings.

-1838-39 Winter – The Priory Stream was culverted, the Priory Bridge was removed and the marshes drained, allowing development to take place in what was to become the town centre from the 1850s.
+1838-39 Winter – The Priory Stream was culverted from the Priory Bridge to the sea.
+The bridge was then removed and the marshes drained, allowing development to take place in what was to become the town centre from the 1850s.
 A pedestal with three lamps was put up on the site of the bridge in late 1839, and the old track from the bridge to White Rock was improved, making it the basis for Robertson Street when it was created in the early 1850s.

 1839 – The local HM Customs swapped the lease of their condemned yard (for cutting up the boats of smugglers etc) on the beach opposite Pelham Crescent measuring 105’ x 27’, for a new site, 50’ x 30’, at Rock-a-Nore under the East Cliff, which was less of a public eyesore.
 In September 1852 they surrendered that yard, as smuggling had greatly declined in the 1840s, and its site is now that of the Fishermen’s Museum and the Shipwreck Heritage Centre.